-From June 2011 a new law called Continuous Insurance Enforcement came into effect to try and deal with this issue.
-Under this law a car must have a valid car insurance policy if it has a tax disc whether or not it is kept on a public highway or not and whether it is driven or not.
+Under the law a car must have a valid car insurance policy if it is taxed or not or whether it is kept on a public highway or not and whether it is driven or not.

 If a car is not being used its tax disc must be redeemed and the relevent declaration (SORN) completed to confirm that the car is being kept off public roads.
 The scheme will provide a new fixed penalty for people who ignore official reminders that their insurance has expired. the maximum penalty for offenders is £5,000 and an automatic endorsement of your driver license with 6 to 8 penalty points.

 What Are The Different Types Of Car Insurance

 Comprehensive Car Insurance

 |As the name suggests provides cover both to third parties but also to you and your own car and passengers in the event of an accident.
 This type of cover usually allows you to drive another car (may only be on a third party basis).|